MOCSCTF/UMCTF2021-Writeup/Forensic/leavingMsg/README.md

 ---

-open the file, we notice that is a artical from 澳門日報 and with saome space? so i respect that is whitespcae language.
+open the file, we notice that is a artical from 澳門日報 and with saome space? so i suspect that is whitespcae language.
 ![img](./img/1.png)

 search for whitespace language then decrypt it.